olcf/olcf-user-docs/systems/frontier_user_guide.rst

 .. note::

-    Due to the implementation of the module heirarchy on Frontier, ``spider`` does not currently locate OLCF-provided Spack-built modulefiles in ``/sw/frontier``.
+    Due to the implementation of the module heirarchy on Frontier, ``module spider`` does not currently locate OLCF-provided Spack-built modulefiles in ``/sw/frontier``.

 Compilers